Recession-proof business: what works and how to prepare

 "Wage raises won't match inflation and some employees will find their hours cut," says Cowling.
 "Their spending power will decline which means now is a good time to poach them."

-“Those medium and larger sized businesses may still go with the knee jerk reaction of laying people off.
-It’s a fast way to cut costs.
-That will give smaller players a chance to find much-needed help.”
+- Larger businesses may lay off staff: "Those medium and larger sized businesses may still go with the knee jerk reaction of laying people off.
+It's a fast way to cut costs."

-- “A business that has been understaffed hasn't been able to meet demand for months anyway,” explains Koziel.
-“They might not even notice a drop in consumer spending.
-But if they can suddenly hire extra people and increase their capacity, they may actually find that sales go up.”
+- Sales could actually increase: "A business that has been understaffed hasn't been able to meet demand for months anyway.
+But if they can suddenly hire extra people and increase their capacity, they may actually find that sales go up."

 Recession-proofing your business checklist